Web Certificate

 - A domain name pointing to your server (e.g.,

-panel.yourdomain.com) — set up a DNS A record that points to your server's public IP address - OR you can use TCAdmin's built-in dynamic DNS (explained below) if you don't have a domain
+panel.yourdomain.com) — set up a DNS A record that points to your server's public IP address - OR you can use TCAdmin's built-in dynamic DNS if you don't have a domain (see Dynamic DNS below)

 - No other web server (like Apache or Nginx) running on ports 80/443